-To apply to the professional program, an application must be submitted online by APRIL 20th (for fall admission) or by SEPTEMBER 20th (for spring admission) with additional application materials submitted to the Department of Nursing, Sudro Hall 136.
+To apply to the professional program, an application must be submitted online by APRIL 20th (for fall admission) or by SEPTEMBER 20th (for spring admission) with additional application materials submitted to the School of Nursing, located at the Stop-N-Go Center (1919 University Drive N).
 Enrollment in the nursing major is limited.
 A minimum cumulative grade point average (GPA) of 2.75 in college course work is required for evaluation for admission.
 Actual GPAs of admitted students are generally higher.

 Students applying to the nursing major must:

 - be admitted to North Dakota State University (for the term of program start)

 - complete the application to the major

 - have two completed reference forms